 TIPS ON PREPARING A STUFFED PORK LOIN

 A lot of people use the butterfly technique which involves cutting the meat down the center first and down the center of each remaining half, creating 4 quarters.
-I have my own way that works better for me.
+I have my way that works better for me.
 I simply slice the pork lengthwise not fully cutting all the way through and leaving a 1/2 space.

 A lot of tenderizers have two adjustable sides, one flat, and one sharp with spikes.
 You can use it either way just as long as you flatten it out.
-Starting out with the flat side and then using the spike side will help get the meat nice and flat.
+Starting with the flat side and then using the spike side will help get the meat nice and flat.
 Flattening it to about 1/2 inch thick gives room for a dip and a smooth roll.

 Place it on a large clean area or cutting board and cover it with parchment paper or plastic wrap.
 Using the flat side of a tenderizer, begin to pound on the pork to flatten it out to 1/2 inch thickness.